5monkeys/djedi-cms/djedi-react/README.md

 There’s a fine detail to keep in mind about the prefetching.
 Remember how `import`ing a file is enough to let djedi-react know about the nodes in there?
-For an SPA you might end up `import`ing every page and component of you whole site at startup.
+For an SPA you might end up `import`ing every page and component of your whole site at startup.
 That means that calling `djedi.prefetch()` will try to load every single node of the whole site just to render a single page.
 The best way to solve this is to use code splitting ([Next.js] does that by default), which